-- Natural Resources Conservation Service (NRCS) funding programs including the Emergency Stabilization and the Environmental Quality Incentives Program (EQIP) (https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/programs/financial/eq ip/). - Emergency appropriations through the State of Alaska legislative process. - FEMA Hazard Mitigation Grant Program (https://www.fema.gov/hazard-mitigation-grant-program) funding available following Presidential major disaster declarations.
+- Natural Resources Conservation Service (NRCS) funding programs including the Emergency Stabilization and the Environmental Quality Incentives Program (EQIP). - Emergency appropriations through the State of Alaska legislative process. - FEMA Hazard Mitigation Grant Program funding available following Presidential major disaster declarations.

-5. DECISION PROCESS
+E. DECISION PROCESS

 The Wildland Fire Decision Support System (WFDSS) is a web-based decision support system that provides a single dynamic documentation system for use beginning at the time of discovery and concluding when the fire is declared out.
 WFDSS allows the Agency Administrator to describe and analyze the fire situation, develop incident objectives and requirements, develop a course of action, evaluate relative risk, complete an organization assessment, document the rationale, and publish a decision.
 A published decision documents:

-- Strategic direction from Land/Resource Management Plans and/or Fire Management Plans - Incident Objectives and Requirements - Incident management strategies and courses of action - Estimated costs for the duration of the incident; - All affected jurisdictions that participated in the decision process and concurred with the strategies selected; - That Agency Administrator(s) have reviewed and approved the decision; and - The framework for the actions to be performed under the Delegation of Authority that authorizes an Incident Commander to operate on a specific unit(s).
+- Strategic direction from Land/Resource Management Plans and/or Fire Management Plans; - Incident Objectives and Requirements; - Incident management strategies and courses of action; - Estimated costs for the duration of the incident; - All affected jurisdictions that participated in the decision process and concurred with the strategies selected; - That Agency Administrator(s) have reviewed and approved the decision; and - The framework for the actions to be performed under the Delegation of Authority that authorizes an Incident Commander to operate on a specific unit(s).